A guide on how to upload files to WordPress

 The form will contain all the fields which are enabled for your documents, such as the title, excerpt, author, and so on.

-Finally, let's walk you through how to allow users to upload files when placing orders in a WooCommerce store.
+Finally, let's talk about ecommerce.
+I'll walk you through how to allow users to upload files when placing orders in a WooCommerce store.

 Method 3: Allow users to upload WordPress files when ordering products online